 ambiguity, too much not explained.

-The Emerald Forest, and you may get some
+But think about a movie like The Emerald Forest, and you may get some

 additional perspective.